 Gingivitis is the most common oral condition associated with being pregnant.
-It occurs in 60% to 75% of all women who are pregnant.
+It occurs in 60 to 75 % of all women who are pregnant.
 As during puberty and menstruation, the increase in hormones exaggerates the gum-tissues response to bacterial plaque.
 Pregnancy gingivitis may begin in the second month and increase in severity through the eighth month.
-Symptoms include swelling, bleeding, and redness of the gums.
+Symptoms include swelling, bleeding and redness of the gums.
 In addition to the overall gum changes, one area of the gums (usually between the teeth) may swell and produce what is called a “pregnancy tumor”.
 Often this area is enlarged, dark red or bluish in colour, and is difficult to keep clean.
-Generally, the tissue decreases in size after the birth of the baby, but sometimes the tissues need to be removed by a dentist.
+Generally, the tissue decrease in size after the birth of the baby, but sometimes the tissues need to be removed by a dentist.
 The best way to combat pregnancy gingivitis is to continue to be diligent with both home-care and dental appointments.

 Some women experience dry mouth while pregnant.
 Frequent sips of water and chewing on sugarless chewing-gum or sugarless candy can help alleviate this symptom.

 Diet can affect cavity-formation as well as the health of the developing baby.
 It is very important that a mother eat nutritious foods while pregnant and avoid high sugar or empty calorie foods.
 Nutritional guidance from an obstetrician is recommended.

 After your baby is born, you will want him/her to start early with good oral health habits.
 To avoid the risk of baby-bottle tooth-decay, never put your baby to bed with milk, formula, juice or any other sugary liquid.